circuitdao/docs/docs/user-guide/governance.md

 # Governance

-Circuit protocol is goverend by CRT token holders.
+Circuit protocol is governed by CRT token holders.
 Token holders can use their CRT tokens to vote on changes to **Statutes**, which are global state parameters that define the protocol's behaviour.
 Statutes are stored in the [Statutes singleton](../../technical-manual/statutes).
 Other than the Statutes, Circuit protocol is fully immutable.

-The reason that Circuit requires goverance is to keep the 1:1 peg of Bytecash to the US Dollar.
+The reason that Circuit requires governance is to keep the 1:1 peg of Bytecash to the US Dollar.
 This cannot be fully automated, as the protocol needs to respond to changing market conditions.
 Governance's responsibilities consist of the following:

 * Selecting data providers for the Oracle
 * Monitoring the market price of Bytecash for deviations from the peg